walterdejong/synctool/doc/chapter2.md

 > It no longer exists; the overlay directory now must reside under
 > the synctool root, under `/opt/synctool/var/`.

+You can test your `synctool.conf` with the command `synctool-config`.
+It's more exciting however to test with `dsh` and actually run commands on the cluster.

 2.5 Testing with dsh
 --------------------